griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 ## Apply family of functions

 If you are familiar with other coding languages, you are probably comfortable with looping through the elements of a data structure using functions such as [for()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Control) and [while](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Control).
-The [apply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/apply) family of functions in R make this much easier by inherently looping through a data structure without having to increment throught the indices of the structure.
-The [apply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/apply) family consists of [lapply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/lapply) and [sapply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/lapply) for lists, vectors, and data frames and [apply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/apply) for data frames, which we will discuss here.
-Note that there are other members of the [apply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/apply) family of functions.

-[lapply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/lapply) loops through a list, vector, or data frame, and returns the results of the applied function as a list. [sapply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/lapply) loops through a list, vector, or data frame, and returns the results of the function as a vector or a simplified data structure (in comparison to lapply).
+The [apply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/apply) family of functions in R make this much easier (and faster) by inherently looping through a data structure without having to increment throught the indices of the structure.
+The [apply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/apply) family consists of [lapply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/lapply) and [sapply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/lapply) for lists, vectors, and data frames and [apply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/apply) for data frames. [lapply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/lapply) loops through a list, vector, or data frame, and returns the results of the applied function as a list. [sapply()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/lapply) loops through a list, vector, or data frame, and returns the results of the function as a vector or a simplified data structure (in comparison to lapply).

 ```R
 # set a seed for consistency